juniordiscart/ImpossibleOdds-WebAPIToolkit/docs/PhotonWebRPC.md

 }
 ```

-**Note**: Photon can also send over an optional [AuthCookie][PhotonAuthCookie] object, but its structure is dependent on what player values you want to save or share.
+**Note**: Photon can also send over an optional [AuthCookie][PhotonAuthCookie] object, but its structure is dependent on what values you set during authentication.
 So no default implementation is provided.
-If you want to include the AuthCookie, simply add a public `$AuthCookie` field to your custom request class with the appropriate `@var` annotation, and it will be accessible for you to use.
+If you want to include the AuthCookie, simply add a public `$AuthCookie` field to your request class with the appropriate `@var` annotation, and it will be accessible for you to use.

 **Another note**: if your request is a _fire&forget_-kind of request without a response, your request can also just return null in the `ConstructResponse()` function.

 ### Request Parsing Contexts

-A single request can contain multiple different sources of data that are relevant for processing, e.g. URL parameters, POST-body, etc. When applying the data onto your request object, you may want to state that some fields are required to be present, otherwise the request is considered invalid.
-But, since multiple sources can apply data on the same object, the required fields may not be present in each source.
-That's where a 'parsing context' comes into play.
-When applying data from a specific source, the parsing context on the serializer is set, and required values will only throw an error when it is missing during that particular parsing context.
+A single request can contain multiple different sources of data that are relevant for processing, e.g. URL parameters and POST-body.
+All of them are combined into a single request object using, what is called, [_parsing contexts_][SerializerParsingContexts] of the `Serializer`.

-The data sources available for Photon's WebRPC feature are detailed below:
+The following data sources are available for Photon's WebRPC feature along with their parsing context name:

 * `url`: parameters embedded in the URL of the request can be set using this context.
 * `body`: this is data directly from the POST-body of the request.
-* `rpcparams`: depending on how the request was structured on the client, Photon may deliver the data in a `RpcParams` sub-value of the POST-body.
-When this field is detected to be there, it is extracted and applied specifically under this context.
+* `rpcparams`: depending on how the request was structured on the client, Photon may deliver the data in an embedded `RpcParams` value of the POST-body.
+When this field is detected to be there, it is extracted and applied specifically under this parsing context name.

-Check out the [Serializer's `@required` and `@context` annotations][Serializer] what a parsing context means exactly and the [Photon WebRPC request][PhotonWebRPCRequestFormat] documentation on how they all relate.
+Check out the [Serializer's documentation][Serializer] for full details on supported annotations and how  parsing contexts work.
+Also check out the [Photon WebRPC request][PhotonWebRPCRequestFormat] documentation in what format you can expect data to flow in.

 ## WebRPC Response Data

 Photon's WebRPC feature expects a response in a predefined format.
-Check out [this link][PhotonWebRPCResponseFormat] for more information about the response format.
+Check out [photon WebRPC response][PhotonWebRPCResponseFormat] documentation for more details on the format itself.

 To reduce the amount of boilerplate-code, this is already defined in the `WebRpcResponse` class, and it's not expected that you change or inherit from this class.
 That's also why it's declared `final`.

-On this response object you'll find the following public fields:
+On this response object you'll find the following public fields and you can set them as you like:

 * `$ResultCode`: the result code of the request being processed.
 This is initialized with a default value of 0, which signals to Photon that the request was processed correctly.
 Set this value to something else in your game or application to indicate that an error has occurred.
 * `$Message`: a debug message for the application or game that receives the response.